Bodil Valero

 In addition to her committee assignments, Valero served as vice-chairwoman of the European Parliament Intergroup on the Western Sahara.

 Profile issues

-Valero works with the rights of refugees and migrants and for legal roads in the EU.
+Valero works with the rights of refugees and migrants and for legal rights in the EU.
 She advocates an open and humane migration policy and has criticized the EU's Migration Policy Agreement with Turkey, in favor of Member States sharing responsibility for refugee reception.

 Valero has been committed to minority rights, including Kurds, Assyrians / Syrians and Romans.

-From 2014, she was the green representative in the negotiations on the European Parliament's annual report on Turkey's accession negotiations.
+From 2014, she was the Green representative in the negotiations on the European Parliament's annual report on Turkey's accession negotiations.

-As reporter for the European Parliament's Annual Report on Arms Export.
+As a reporter for the European Parliament's Annual Report on Arms Export.